Chatuge Lake

 Lake Chatuge is a man-made reservoir in Towns County, Georgia, and Clay County, North Carolina.
-It lies along the Hiwassee River created by the Chatuge Dam which finished construction in 1942.
+It was formed by the Tennessee Valley Authority's construction of Chatuge Dam (then the highest earthen dam in the world) in 1942.
 The lake is relatively shallow with depths of 30 ft and reaches 144 ft by the dam.
+In an average year the water level varies 10 ft from winter to summer to provide seasonal flood storage.
 Lake Chatuge is the highest major lake in the state of Georgia.
+It takes up 7,000 acres (2,800 ha) and is 13 mi long.